-13. Commitments and Contingencies
+12. Commitments and Contingencies

-Litigation.
+Legal Proceedings.
 The Company is involved in various claims and legal proceedings that arise in the course of conducting the Company's business.
 The outcome of such claims and legal proceedings are inherently difficult to predict.
-Management, after consultation with legal counsel and based upon information currently available to the Company, believes that any liability resulting from the resolution of such claims and proceedings will not have a material effect upon the Company's consolidated financial condition, results of operations, or liquidity taken as a whole.
+Management, after consultation with legal counsel and based upon information currently available to the Company, believes that any liability resulting from the resolution of any claims and proceedings currently pending against the Company will not have a material effect upon the Company's consolidated financial condition, results of operations, or liquidity taken as a whole.